 There are two ways young athletes can misuse pre-workout: overdosing and dry-scooping.

-A teenager might think that if one scoop of pre-workout gives them more energy, two would be better.
+A teenager might think that two would be better if one scoop of pre-workout gives them more energy.

-Parents and coaches need to explain to their young athletes the dangers of overdosing on pre-workouts.
+Parents and coaches must explain the dangers of overdosing on pre-workouts to their young athletes.

 The second way a teen could misuse pre-workout is by dry-scooping.